antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 * **The version number** is subject to discussion and is generally a function of how significant the new version is.
-While we aren't planning on making breaking changes, we'll rev the major version if the new version adds large chunks of APIs or has sizable changes in the overall developer experience.
+While we aren't planning on making breaking changes, we'll rev the major version if the new version adds large chunks of APIs (like when we doubled the number of APIs in .NET Standard 2.0) or has sizable changes in the overall developer experience (like the added compatibility mode for consuming .NET Framework libraries we added in .NET Standard 2.0).

 For more information, take a look at the [.NET Standard governance model][gov] and the [.NET Standard review board][review-board].

 ## Summary

-Please download the new [.NET Core 3.0 SDK][netcore30-sdk], which includes support for targeting .NET Standard 2.1.
+Please download the new [.NET Core 3.0 Preview SDK][netcore30-sdk], which includes support for targeting .NET Standard 2.1.
 Take .NET Standard for a spin and give us feedback by filing issues in the [dotnet/standard GitHub repo](https://github.com/dotnet/standard).

 If you want to quickly check whether a specific API is in .NET Standard (or any